Suresh-cs-q/Portfolio/README.md

 └── vite.config.js     # Vite configuration
 ```

-## 🔄 Future Updates

-- Blog section for sharing technical articles
-- Project case studies with detailed information
-- Interactive skills visualization
-- Testimonials section
-- Contact form with email integration

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Suresh Kumar

 ## 📞 Contact